Art and Architecture of Trafalgar Street, Nelson

 Civic House and the State Advances Building

 Civic House, with its feature clock tower, is an example of 1970’s architecture.
 Never very popular with Nelsonians, it is, nevertheless, iconic.
 It replaced the 1906 Post Office, which was a heritage building.
+The replacement building was designed by John Rowe for the Ministry of Works and Development, and Athfield Architects provided the working drawings.1

 Click image to enlarge